If you have received an Infringement you may choose to do one of the following things:

 3. Nominate another Driver of the Vehicle

-If you were not the driver of the vehicle at the time the infringement was incurred, you have 28 days to nominate the person in control of the vehicle by completing a statutory declaration with the driver's full name and current address and forwarding it to the City.
-The statutory declaration must be witnessed by and authorised person or a Justice of the Peace.
+If you were not the driver of the vehicle at the time the infringement was incurred, you have 28 days to nominate the person in control of the vehicle by informing the Chief Executive Officer of the City of Busselton in writing with the driver's full name and current address.
 In the absence of proof to the contrary, you will be deemed to have committed the offence.

 4. Take the matter to Court